James Charles: Career

 In December 2015, Charles started a YouTube channel where he began posting makeup tutorials.
 A tweet of him retaking his senior portrait with a ring light and makeup on went viral in September 2016.
 In October 2016, when he was 17, he became the first male brand ambassador for cosmetics brand CoverGirl.
 The appointment was met with significant praise on social media.
 His first appearance was in advertisements for CoverGirl's So Lashy mascara.
 He started a clothing line, Sisters Apparel, and a makeup collection, the Sister Collection, made in collaboration with cosmetics brand Morphe Cosmetics, in November 2018.

 By early 2019, he had 10 million subscribers on YouTube.
 His January 2019 visit to Birmingham for the opening of Morphe Cosmetics' second United Kingdom store caused gridlock in the city center.
 Charles did Australian rapper Iggy Azalea's makeup for promotional art for her single "Sally Walker" in March 2019 and appeared in the song's music video.
 He announced he would go on the Sisters Tour throughout the US in April 2019.
 However, the tour was canceled the following month following a highly publicized feud with American social media personality Tati Westbrook.

 Charles hosted the first season of the YouTube Originals reality competition series Instant Influencer, which premiered on his YouTube channel in April 2020.
 For his work on the show, he won the award for Show of the Year at the 10th Streamy Awards.
 In March 2021, YouTube announced that he would not return to host the second season of the show.
 In October 2020, Charles made a cameo appearance in the music video for American social media personality Larray's single "Canceled".

 Since the launch of his channel, Charles has made a number of collaborative videos, doing makeup on and with various public figures including: Kim Kardashian, Kylie Jenner, Lil Nas X, Kesha, Madison Beer, Doja Cat, JoJo Siwa, Charli D'Amelio, Addison Rae, Trixie Mattel, Avani Gregg, and Bretman Rock.

 In January 2021, Charles sang a cover of "Drivers License".

-In May 2022, Charles posted a photo of him tucking himself, as well as a video of him twerking while tucked, after which he stated he lost over 80,000 followers.
-After noting the loss of followers, he stated, "I'm so sorry that y'all are boring, u will not be missed."
-The Tab noted the loss of followers eventually topped 130,000.
+He released his debut single, "Call Me Back", in February 2024.